 Determinism is explored in Isaac Asmiov's Foundation series, where mathematicians predict the future based on deterministic law.
 The series was a favourite of Elon Musk's when he was a teenager, and prompted him to dedicate his grown-up life to helping humanity.

 The existence of free will isn't only explored in philosophical debate.
 It has a history in experimental science too.

 Neuroscientists and psychologists have sought empirical evidence for free will for decades.
 We have nothing yet.
 Instead, we find physical brain processes and psychological treatments capable of creating the illusion in its entirety.

-Of course, absence of evidence does not equate to not evidence of absence.
+Of course, absence of evidence does not equate to evidence of absence.
 I can't prove a negative, such as "free will does not exist".
-I can't prove there isn't a chocolate teapot orbiting the Earth.
+Just like I can't prove there isn't a chocolate teapot orbiting the Earth.
 I can look for it, and come up empty.
-That doesn't definitively prove it's not there.
+But that experiment doesn't definitively prove it's not there.

 But science is rational, seeking the simplest and most likely solutions to our questions about the universe.
 It demands a proof-positive approach.
-The burden of proof falls on those making the claim, "free will does exist".
+The burden of proof falls on those making the claim that "free will does exist".

 Without the proof, the claim lays fundamentally vulnerable to doubt.
 The default response should be scepticism.

 I can't believe in your delicious orbiting teapot.
 What if you just made it up because I think it sounds nice?

 Acceptance as A Biological Machine

 If there's no evidence for free will, why do most people defend it so aggressively?

 Many reasons are illustrated in the book Free Will by Sam Harris.

 Free will touches almost everything that human beings value.
 We can't think clearly about law, politics, religion, public policy, relationships, and morality without first imagining that every person is the true source of his or her thoughts and actions.